atlanticstarr1/dollarbank/README.md

 4. Click 'Update price' button.
 5. Confirm in Metamask ... and Voila !!
 6. ...
 Watch your bank balance grow.

-***Note: you will only see your balance increase if you have at least the min balance deposited.***
+> Note: you will only see your balance increase if you have at least the min balance deposited.

 **HARD WAY**
 1. In Chrome/Firefox .. open remix ide (https://remix.ethereum.org)
 2. Create a new file called **Lighthouse.sol**
-3. Copy the Lighthouse.sol contract code from repo above ~/contracts/Lighthouse.sol and paste into file created in step 2.
+3. Copy the Lighthouse.sol contract code from repo above `~/contracts/Lighthouse.sol` and paste into file created in **step 2.**
-4. Click 'Compile' tab and select solidity version **0.5.10+commit.5a6ea5b1**.
+4. Click `Compile` tab and select solidity version **0.5.10+commit.5a6ea5b1**.
-5. Check 'Auto compile' .. you should see 2 contracts highlighted below in 'green' (Lighthouse and Searcher).
+5. Check `Auto compile` .. you should see 2 contracts highlighted below in green; ***(Lighthouse and Searcher).***
-6. Switch to 'Run' tab ... i told you this was long :sweat:
+6. Switch to `Run` tab ... i told you this was long :sweat:
-7. Select 'Injected Web3' for Environment (we are still using Metamask).
+7. Select `Injected Web3` for Environment (we are still using Metamask).
-8. Account should already be set to 'Account 1' from Metamask (admin/creator account).
+8. Account should already be set to **Account 1** from Metamask *(admin/creator account).*
 9. Leave the other options 'as is'
 10. Ensure **Lighthouse** contract is displayed in the contracts dropdown.
 11. Now, copy the **Lighthouse** contract address from when you tuffle migrated the contracts earlier.
-12. Paste this address in the **Load contract from address** field.
+12. Paste this address in the `Load contract from address` field.
 13. Select the **At Address** button
 14. You should now see the options to interact with the Lighthouse contract.
-15. In the **write** field, enter the price of 10 cents (USD) worth of ETH in wei, AND any random number for the nonce.
+15. In the **write** field, enter the price of 10 cents (USD) worth of ETH in wei, **AND** any random number for the nonce.
 16. Click the **write** button and confirm in Metamask.
-17. ... and watch your bank balance change :relieved:
+17. ... watch your bank balance change :relieved:

+You can also manually trigger interest payments as the Admin.
+>1.
+Switch to Account 1 in Metamask
+>2.
+Click on the **Bank Admin** button at top of the dapp.
+>3.
+Click **Pay interest** and **Confirm** in Metamask.

-:bulb:  *You can manually trigger interest payments as the Admin.
-Switch to Account 1 in Metamask and click on the **Bank Admin** button at top of the dapp.* This functionality may become necessary if interest payments were missed for any reason.
+This functionality may become necessary if interest payments were missed for any reason.

-* Notice the value *(in USD)*, of your balances change depending on the value of ETH fed into the contract by the Lighthouse.
+> Notice the value *(in USD)* of your balances change depending on the value of ETH fed into the contract by the Lighthouse.

-* **IMP!!!** After getting your interests payments, and you try withdrawing your full balance, if you get an error stating that the *"Bank cannot pay interest at the moment"* ... it's because the bank needs to keep ETH on hand to pay its customers so in reality such a bank needs to have a process in place to generate revenue.
+**_IMP!!!_** After getting your interests payments, if you try withdrawing your full balance, and you get an error stating that the *"Bank cannot pay interest at the moment"* ... it's because the bank needs to keep ETH on hand to pay its customers so in reality such a bank needs to have a process in place to generate revenue.

 ***This is why you funded the bank with some ETH earlier.***